learn-co-curriculum/dsc-deeper-neural-networks-lab/README.md

-Remember that for the neural networks, we want the number of inputs to be rows and the number of cases to be columns.
+Remember that for neural networks, we want the number of inputs to be rows and the number of cases to be columns.
 Hence we transpose this matrix.

 ```python